 It takes a special kind of dog to be a police K9.
 They have to be trainable to perform complicated tasks, for one.
 Here are 10 common police dog breeds.

+Police dog breeds protect and serve, which is something man's best friend is already great at!
 It's no secret that dogs have been (and still are!) working alongside humans for centuries.
 While dogs were mainly used for hunting and protecting, and some as lap warmers, back in the day, working dogs today are mostly used in herding and all sorts of police work in law enforcement.

 Simply put: not all dogs can be a police dog!
 Here are the 10 bravest and most common police dog breeds out there, perfect for any police department!

-10 Best Police Dog Breeds
+10 Common Police Dog Breeds

 1. German Shepherd

 It's no wonder why the German Shepherd dog is the most well-known police dog in the United States, if not the world.
-These K9 police officers make great police dogs; they are incredibly versatile and excel in all aspects of police work, and they exhibit all the qualities that makes them the perfect police dog.
+These K9 police officers make great police dogs; they are incredibly versatile and excel in all aspects of police work, and they exhibit all the qualities that make them the perfect police dog.

 As the first dog breed ever to work in the K-9 unit of law enforcement agencies, the Bloodhound was certainly the O.G. police dog.
 It's one of the best search and rescue dogs: they have a remarkable sense of smell and are primarily used as tracking dogs.
 These amazing sniffers can find a needle in a haystack, tracking missing persons for up to 2 weeks!